Mezmerized/MyStarWarsAPI/README.md

 # HTML/JS - Star Wars API

-A visualization for the Star Wars API (SWAPi).
+A visualisation for the Star Wars API (SWAPi).

-Using a fetch function to make calls to various API end points.
-Including a randomized varibale to randomly browse through the API's data endpoints
+Using a fetch function to make randomised calls to API end points and visualise them.

 Current methods are: